 It should be bared in mind that au pairs are generally young and with limited experience of the country they have come to.
 They are on a cultural exchange and should be provided time to attend language school by their host family.

-Au pairs are generally paid between £100 to £150 per week.
-However, an au pair plus may have more extensive childcare experience, and will therefore require a higher weekly salary, £150 to £200 per week for up to 35 hours per week.
+Au pairs are generally paid between £200 to £250 per week for up to 35 hours per week.

 An au pair plus maintains the same duties as an au pair – living in the family’s home, taking a share of the family's responsibility for childcare as well as some light housework.